daleonpz/Research-Project/chapter2.md

 \end{equation}

 The camera extrinsic matrix are given by the rotation matrix $\mathbf{R}$ and translation vector $\mathbf{t}$ which are used to project an image on the world frame to camera frame.
 Moreover, the scale transformation is given by $\alpha_{x}$ and $\alpha_{y}$.
+In the following section we will describe how to extract relevant information such as the rotation angles.

 The camera calibration is performed using `OpenCV`.